quii/learn-go-with-tests/math.md

 }
 ```

-Wait, am I just going to throw _two_ test cases out there _at once_?
+Wait, am I going to write _two_ test cases _at once_?
 Isn't this _bad TDD_?

 ### On TDD Zealotry

 Test driven development is not a religion.
 Some people might
-act like it is - usually people who don't do TDD but who are happy to moan
+act like it is - usually people who don't do TDD but are happy to moan
 on Twitter or Dev.to that it's only done by zealots and that they're 'being
 pragmatic' when they don't write tests.
 But it's not a religion.
-It's tool.
+It's a tool.

 I _know_ what the two tests are going to be - I've tested two other clock hands
 in exactly the same way - and I already know what my implementation is going to
 be - I wrote a function for the general case of changing an angle into a point
 in the minute hand iteration.

 I'm not going to plough through TDD ceremony for the sake of it.
-Tests are
-a tool to help me write better code.
-TDD is a technique to help me write better
+TDD is a
-code.
+technique that helps me understand the code I'm writing - and the code that
+I'm going to write - better.
+TDD gives me feedback, knowledge and insight.
+But if I've already got that knowledge, then I'm not going to plough
+through the ceremony for no reason.
 Neither tests nor TDD are an end in themselves.

 My confidence has increased, so I feel I can make larger strides forward.
 I'm
 going to 'skip' a few steps, because I know where I am, I know where I'm going
 and I've been down this road before.

-But also note: I'm not skipping writing the tests entirely.
+But also note: I'm not skipping writing the tests entirely - I'm still
+writing them first.
+They're just appearing in less granular chunks.

 ### Try to run the test

 ```
-# github.com/gypsydave5/learn-go-with-tests/math/v11/clockface [github.com/gypsydave5/learn-go-with-tests/math/v11/clockface.test]
 ./clockface_test.go:119:11: undefined: hourHandPoint
-FAIL	github.com/gypsydave5/learn-go-with-tests/math/v11/clockface [build failed]
 ```

 ### Write enough code to make it pass